kanlanc/OpenZoning/README.md

 - Parking requirements with max build out

 ## The Future with OZFS
-We hypothesize that wide-scale adoption of the OZFS will lead to many valuable real-world outcomes:
+We hypothesize that wide-scale adoption of the OZFS will lead to radical new possibilities for land use policy and the built environment:
 - Enabling wide-scale upzoning
 - Automating ADU siting & approval
 - Supporting affordable housing development